things to do in birmingham

 How to get there: from Grand Central, the metro takes you to Library in 14 minutes.
 On foot it’s 19 minutes, and by car is 11 minutes.

-One of the best things you can do in Birmingham is discover it’s rich past: The Jewellery Quarter – a former industrial district that’s home to over 100 retailers, diamond dealers, and workshops, as well as the Museum of the Jewellery Quarter, and the Coffin Works.
+No visit to Birmingham is complete without exploring the historic Jewellery Quarter and seeing master craftspeople at work.
+A former industrial district, the Jewellery Quarter is home to over 100 retailers, diamond dealers, and workshops, as well as the Museum of the Jewellery Quarter, and the Coffin Works.

 An 18th Century church sits in the centre of St. Paul’s Square, and the surrounding area is rejuvenated with Indie stores, trendy bars, chic cafes and art galleries, along with modern Indian, Spanish and Italian eateries.